Nishan-Pradhan06/responsive_spacing/README.md

 # Responsive Spacing

 A simple Flutter package to add responsive padding and margin widgets for consistent, adaptive spacing across different screen sizes.
-This package is especially helpful for creating layouts that need flexible padding and margin based on screen width, which is ideal for responsive design.
+This package is especially helpful for creating layouts that need flexible padding and margin based on screen width, ideal for responsive design.

 ## Features